rustenburgJ/IASC-2P02/blog.md

 ##   Why are the Digital Humanities so White?
-A Parallel Structure of Unix and Race, White Privilege: Unpacking the Invisible Knapsack, Using a Voyant Text Analysis Tool
+A Parallel Structure of Unix and Race, White Privilege: Unpacking the Invisible Knapsack, Using Voyant, A Text Analysis Tool

 ###  [Joyce Rustenburg](https://twitter.com/rustenburg_J)